Astrolux FT01

 LED, Lens Bezel and Reflector

-This is my first light that sports the CREE XHP50.2 which looks just like a little brother of the XHP70.2.
-My copy has the Cool White LED, and as far as I can see the FT01 it doesn’t have an NW version nor a WW version.
+This is my first light that sports the CREE XHP50.2, which looks just like a little brother of the XHP70.2.
+My copy has the Cool White LED, and as far as I can see, the FT01 doesn’t have an NW version or a WW version.

 The bezel is stainless steel which enhances its looks!